bqi343/cp-notebook/Resources/Questions.md

 > could you please tell me which IDE do you use on your MAC?

-I usehttps://ideone.com/ LOL.
+I use https://ideone.com/ LOL.
 I used to use https://csacademy.com/ but it looks like the queue times are rlly bad now.
 Locally I use Sublime Text w/ command line.
 At IOI I used Geany.

 [Why the downvotes? :(](https://codeforces.com/blog/entry/63065?#comment-469907)

 > Do you use a debugger?

 No, ~~I can't figure out how to get GDB to work on Mac~~ and print statements generally suffice.
-Actually, [these instructions](https://sourceware.org/gdb/wiki/BuildingOnDarwin) should work but sometimes it hangs ...
+Actually, [these instructions](https://sourceware.org/gdb/wiki/BuildingOnDarwin) work but sometimes it hangs ...

 > did you do it on your own or did you have a coach !